amaljose96/hera/Readme.md

 ```
  * historyLimit : This specifies how many days of logs should be retained.
 By default, this is 7.
  * callLife : This specifies how long Hera would wait for a call to be resolved (in ms) before its discarded.
 By default, this is 10800000.

-## Design
-1. Injection : A trace id is formed when the Node layer recieves a request from UI.
-This is used till the call is made to API.
-Data is entered to a file asynchronously with each call.

-Events are thrown are:
-* Node Call Initiated : When the call reaches the express server
-* API Call Initiated : When axios calls an external endpoint.
-* API Call Completed : When axios successfully completes a call.
-* API Call Failed : When axios call fails.
-* Node Call Completed : When express successfully returns data.
-* Node Call Failed : When express sends an error back.

-2. Action Retrieval : An action is defined as every call that comes from UI to Node.
-This involves a NODE_INITIATED, several API_INITIATED, API_COMPLETEs and a NODE_COMPLETE.
-A trace id is unique for an action.